houtan-ghaffari/bird-frontends/README.md

 If you want to use another dataset, you have to first provide the metadata as a CSV file that can be loaded into a Pandas DataFrame.
 It should at least contain the following information and columns:
 * The indices of the DataFrame should be ordered integers without a gap.
 * A column for `path`: name of each recording file (e.g., rec1.mp3) if you put all of the recordings in one directory.
 If they are in subfolders, i.e., each recording in a subfolder with its species name, then `path` should be the path to that recording inside the parent directory, e.g., 'turdus_merula/rec1.mp3'.
-* A column for 'label': numerical training label of the recording.
+* A column for `label`: numerical training label of the recording.
 Each species should have a unique integer label starting from 0.
-* A column for 'length': duration of each recording in seconds.
+* A column for `length`: duration of each recording in seconds.
-* A column for 'smp': sampling rate of each recording.
+* A column for `smp`: sampling rate of each recording.
-* A column for 'gensp': The gen and species of each recording label, e.g., 'erithacus_rubecula', 'turdus_merula', etc.
+* A column for `gensp`: The gen and species of each recording label, e.g., 'erithacus_rubecula', 'turdus_merula', etc.

 When you prepared this metadata, go to line 30 of `main.py` and change the `'xc.csv'` with your metadata path in `train_df, val_df, test_df = load_data('xc.csv', args.data_dir)`.
 Make sure the `--data-dir` argument in `cli.py` is set to your recordings parent directory.
 ## Libraries